-Despite claims from a few deluded individuals it is a basic fact of the human condition that everybody lies, and I mean everybody.
+Despite some claims from a few deluded individuals it is a basic fact of the human condition that everybody lies, and I mean everybody.
 Me, you, the guy down the street, everybody at some time or other, for some reason or other has been a fibber, a falsifier, a fabricator, a deceiver, an equivocator, a perjurer, a teller of untruths, a spinner of yarns, a bull shitter.
-From the small white lie, to the big ugly whopper, and as difficult as this can be for some of the idealists, optimists, and happy clappers of our profession to accept, patients also lie.
+From the small white lie, to the big ugly whopper lies are told in all sorts of contexts, and for all sorts of reasons, and as difficult as this can be for some of the idealists, optimists, and happy clappers of our profession to accept, our patients also lie.

-Exactly how often patients lie to healthcare professionals is not well known as its difficult to detect and prove.
-However, I know I have been lied to a good few times in my career, from the patient who tells me they have done their home exercises diligently, yet can not demonstrate them when I ask a few minutes later, to the patient who hops in on crutches unable to walk, only for me to see them rushing around a supermarket the following day without any crutches and without any signs of pain or difficulty.
+Exactly how often patients lie to healthcare professionals is not well known as its difficult to detect and prove, however, I reckon I have been lied to a good few times in my career.
+From the patient who tells me they have done their home exercises diligently, yet can not demonstrate them when I ask a few minutes later, to the patient who hops in on crutches unable to walk, only for me to see them rushing around a supermarket the same day without them and without any signs of pain or difficulty.

-As annoying and frustrating as it can be when we suspect or find out that patients have lied to us, I think its important to try and recognise and understand why some patients lie to see if we can reduce its occurrence, minimise wasted time, energy, and resources, as well as avoid any potential adverse events such as over or under treatment.
+As annoying and frustrating as it can be when we suspect that patients have lied to us, I think its important to try and recognise and understand why some patients lie to us to see if we can reduce its occurrence, minimise wasted time, energy, and resources, as well as avoid any potential adverse events such as over or under treatment.

-Patients may lie to us for many different reasons, some simply because they don’t have the confidence or trust in the clinician they are seeing, causing them to withhold or distort information due to a fear of being judged, lectured, or embarrassed.
-This can lead to potential harmful or even catastrophic consequences, such as a patient who feels too embarrassed to admit some unusual symptoms of a serious pathology like bladder or bowel dysfunctions, or perhaps feeling too shameful too declare other socially awkward medical conditions or medications.
+Patients may lie to us for many different reasons, some simply because they don’t have the confidence or trust in the clinician they are seeing.
+This may mean they withhold or distort information due to a fear of being judged, lectured, or just feel embarrassed.
+This can mean that we don’t get the full history from a patient and may mean we mis-diagnose and could lead to potentially harmful consequences, for example a patient who feels too embarrassed to admit some unusual symptoms of a serious pathology like bladder or bowel dysfunctions, or perhaps feeling too shameful too declare other socially awkward conditions such as sexual dysfunction.

 Some patients may also lie to avoid potential negative consequences, such as being told to stop doing an activity or sport they love doing, and this could be just as dangerous.
-For example the rugby player who just took a big hit desperate to continue on playing and tells us they have no symptoms after a suspected concussion, to the over worked self employed business man who denies the chest pain accompanying his shoulder pain they are having due to fear they are told to stop working with a big contract nearly signed.
+For example, a rugby player who took a big hit and may have lost consciousness but who is desperate to continue on playing so tells us they have no symptoms, to the over worked self employed business man who denies the chest pain accompanying his shoulder pain they are having due to fear they are told to stop working with a big contract deadline.

-Other patients lie to achieve a secondary gain such as exaggerating their symptoms to obtain sympathy, attention, medication, time off work, or even financial reward.
-For example the patient who claims their pain is a constant 10 out of 10 yet looking calm and comfortable in our assessment, or the patient who asks to be signed off work due to excruciating back pain, only to have been seen picking up a magazine from the low table in the waiting room without any aparant issue or restriction.
+Other patients may lie to achieve a secondary gain such as exaggerating their symptoms to obtain sympathy, attention, medication, time off work, or even financial reward.
+For example the patient who claims their pain is a constant 10 out of 10 yet looking calm and comfortable in our assessment, or the patient who asks to be signed off work due to excruciating back pain, only to have been seen picking up a magazine from the low table in the waiting room without any issues or difficulty.